Terry Corbell, The Biz Coach

 5. Develop a customer-privacy policy.
 Communicate it with customers.

-Regarding your boss wanting to attack competitors, you never want to be known for such tactics.
-Always take the high road.
-When the media or customers ask you for a comment on your competitors, immediately respond with a compliment.
+When the news media or customers ask you for a comment on your competitors, immediately respond with a compliment.
 Then, toot your company’s horn.
 Otherwise, you will turn off customers and you’ll find yourself in the unfortunate position of having to cut prices.